AdamZaghloul/odin-landing-page/README.md

 # odin-landing-page
-Building a landing page from scratch
+Building a landing page from scratch with HTML and CSS.